How to Set Up DMARC: A Step by Step Guide | EasyDMARC

 What is DMARC?

-DMARC is built upon two other authentication protocols: One of which is SPF (Sender Policy Framework) and another one is DKIM (DomainKeys Identified Mail).
-You should have SPF and DKIM on your Envelope From and Friendly Form domains before proceeding with DMARC.
+DMARC is built upon two other authentication protocols: One is SPF (Sender Policy Framework), and another is DKIM (DomainKeys Identified Mail).
+It would help if you had SPF and DKIM on your Envelope Form and Friendly Form domains before proceeding with DMARC.

-DMARC (aka Domain-based Message Authentication, Reporting, & Conformance) DMARC is an email authentication standard based on SPF & DKIM protocols.
-Learning how to setup DMARC and DKIM lets the customer get visibility into how their email domains are used, allowing to catch all the fraud emails that send from an unauthorized server, besides this benefits, it increases email deliverability, gives companies a trust high level that customers wish to communicate without receiving a fraud from them, makes companies not to lose their money on phishing, sending an email to the recipients inbox is also one of the advantages of using DMARC.
+DMARC (aka Domain-based Message Authentication, Reporting, & Conformance) is an email authentication standard based on SPF & DKIM protocols.
+Learning how to setup DMARC and DKIM lets the customer get visibility into how their email domains are used, allowing them to catch all the fraud emails that are sent from an unauthorized server, besides these benefits, it increases email deliverability, gives companies trust high level that customers wish to communicate without receiving a fraud from them, makes companies not to lose their money on phishing, sending an email to the recipients inbox is also one of the advantages of using DMARC.

 DMARC record example